kanryu/quickviewer/HowToBuild.md

 Since VisualStudio can use masm, you can set it to assemble asm files if you have skills.
 This time it is a procedure to change to a setting not used.

 If you debug the x64 version of QuickViewer, you may encounter an error that QtCored.dll is missing.
-In that case, dropping the built QuickViewer.exe to [QtSDK] /bin/windeployqt.exe copies the required DLL.
+In that case, dropping the built QuickViewer.exe onto [QtSDK]/bin/windeployqt.exe copies the required DLLs.

 ## Build directory structure